This section of the website is organised under five main headings, as follows:

 - Medicine (covering surgeons (both human and veterinary), doctors, hospitals, pharmacists, dentists and others

 Later it is intended to add information on drapers, hardware and other more general shops.

 Industry and town-edge businesses

-This section of the website deals with those manufacturing industries which were established from the middle of the 19th century onwards.
+This section of the website deals with those manufacturing industries (other than carpet making) which were established from the middle of the 19th century onwards.
 Most of the early factories were located at the foot of Castle Hill, where water power was available.
 Later there was a cluster of saw mills and similar close to the railway station and on Woodmead Road, followed by the establishment of the the modern carpet factory.
 The information is organised as a series of discrete documents, starting as follows: